rusanoff/react-toys/README.md

-# react-toys
+# React Toys
 Application for storing tips, tricks, examples, features and self-studied material on React.js